Modern Languages and Literatures

 SPAN 330: Survey Peninsular Literature

 A panoramic view of Spanish literature with special emphasis on distinctive features of significant literary movements and periods.
 Lectures on the history of literature.
 Readings and discussion on selections from representative literary texts.
 Prerequisite: SPAN 300 or 305 or 306 or equivalent, or permission of instructor.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 SPAN 333: Cine e Historia en América Latina

 The course examines the ways that movies view historical events and periods, while at the same time shaping public perception of those events and periods in Latin America.
 Examples of topics are the Conquest of the Americas, the legacy of Peron, the Castro and post-Castro eras in Cuba, the Catholic Church in Mexico, dictatorship and democracy in Brazil and Chile, and narco-trafficking.
 The basic format will be discussion with occasional interactive lectures.
 Readings will include essays on cinema and history.
 Students will view films mostly in DVD format from several countries.
 Assignments will include short essays, oral presentations, and a midterm and a final exam.
 Prerequisite: SPAN 300 or 305 or 306 or equivalent, or permission of instructor.
-(Counts toward the Spanish major and minor. ) (Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(Counts toward the Spanish major and minor. ) (This course satisfies Global Perspective.)

 cross listed: LNAM 333, CINE 337